zhezhouzz/HATs/README.md

 This is the supplementary material for the PLDI 2024 submission *A HAT Trick: Automatically Verifying Representation Invariants Using Symbolic Finite Automata*.
 This supplementary material consists of both the OCaml implementation (**Marple**) and the Coq formalization of the type system of our core language **λ<sup>E</sup>** introduced in the paper.

+A docker image of this repo with all required dependecies is available on: `https://hub.docker.com/r/marple24/marple`.

 ### Supplementary Material Structure

 This section gives a brief overview of the files in this supplementary material.

-* `marple24.tar.gz.part-aa`, `marple24.tar.gz.part-ab`, and `marple24.tar.gz.part-ac`: A docker image contains this repo with all required dependecies.
 * `bin/main.ml`: the main entry point of **Marple**.
 * `coersion` and `normalization/`: the normalization procedure that normalizes the code into the Monadic Normal Form (a variant of the A-Normal form).
 * `data/`: the predefined types and the benchmark input files.